16 Great Reasons to Visit Brasov, Romania in 2025

 15. Amazing yet cheap food

-I love food from all over the world but Romanian food brings me back to my happiest memories.
-Unfortunately, Romanian cuisine is not so popular in other countries so I can usually only enjoy it when going back or visiting relatives.
+I love food from all over the world, but Romanian food brings me back to my happiest memories.
+Unfortunately, Romanian cuisine is not so popular in other countries, so I can usually only enjoy it when I go back or visit relatives.

 Don’t expect anything fancy or light.
 Romanian food is rustic and fills you right up.
 And most importantly, it’s cheap to eat out.
-You can easily get a full meal at somewhere between 5 and 10 euros.
+You can easily get a full meal for somewhere between 5 and 10 euros.
 And the best thing is that it’s authentic.
 There’s no such thing as fast food in our culture.
+Though, of course, you can find plenty of fast food restaurants all over the city.

 You might want to try sarmale (cabbage or vine leaf rolls filled with meat, rice, and vegetables) or ardei umpluți (stuffed peppers filled with the same ingredients).
-There is a huge variety of soups (most of them sour) with the most typical being ciorba de burtă, made with tripe.
-A typical and faster dish for summer is grilled mititei (or mici), a type of sausage made of a variety of minced meat and spices.
-There are also many types of stew, with or without meat as well as different salads.
+There is a huge variety of soups (most of them sour), the most typical being ciorba de burtă, made with tripe.
+A typical dish for summer is grilled mititei (or mici), a type of sausage made of a variety of minced meat and spices.
+There are also many types of stew, with or without meat, and different salads.
 Instead of bread, try the Romanian-style polenta.

 Romanian Food